OlenaBugaiova/datascience-and-ai-self-learning/README.md

 # Experience of an autodidact in Data Science and Artificial Intelligence

-My self-education offered the freedom to build the path that suits my strengths, background, and wishes step by step.
-It included uncertainty, and after new accomplishments, I realized how much I don't know.
-Like after reaching the peak of a mountain you see new peaks from the height better.
+Self-education allowed creating the path according to my strengths, background, and wishes step by step.
+With uncertainty after new accomplishments, I realized how much I don't know.
+Like when reaching the peak of a mountain new peaks appear from the height.
 Having no feedback for a long time determined how much I believe in my choices.
-At the start, I felt lonely studying on my own.
-But during the journey, I met enthusiasts from all over the world, and with some, I feel friendship.
-Today, self-education is an opportunity to learn from different perspectives, to live new experiences
+I felt lonely studying on my own.
+But during the journey, I met enthusiasts from all over the world, and I feel friendship with some of them.
+Self-education is an opportunity to learn from different perspectives, to live new experiences

 ---